-- Articles 7 and 24 of the United Nations Convention of the Rights of Persons with Disabilities - Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 25 (2014) - School Admissions Code of Practice - The Special Educational Needs and Disability Regulations 2014 (linked to clause 64) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting pupils at school with medical conditions (April 2014) - The National Curriculum in England framework document (September 2013) - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012
+- Articles 7 and 24 of the United Nations Convention of the Rights of Persons with Disabilities - Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 25 (2015) - School Admissions Code of Practice - The Special Educational Needs and Disability Regulations 2014 (linked to clause 64) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting pupils at school with medical conditions (December 2015) - The National Curriculum in England framework document (December 2014) - Safeguarding Policy - Accessibility Plan - Teachers Standards July 2011 updated December 2021

-This policy has been created by the school's SENCo with the SEN Governor, in liaison with the SLT, all staff and parents of pupils with SEND.
+This policy has been created by the school's SENDCO with the Link Governor for Vulnerable Groups, in liaison with the SLT, all staff and parents of pupils with SEND.
 Partnership and engagement with parents play a fundamental role in enabling students with SEND to achieve their potential.
 The school recognises and values that parents hold key information and have unique knowledge and experience to contribute to the shared view of a student's needs and the best ways of supporting them.
 All parents of students with SEND are treated as partners and supported to play an active and valued role in their children's education.
 The school also recognises that students with SEND often have their own unique knowledge of their needs and what would assist them, and the school encourages students to participate where appropriate in decision making processes.